 reading & Literacy

 ColeMinds is a reading literacy program focused on encouraging students in K-9 to read at least 15 minutes a day.
-Piloted in several Dayton Public Schools, the purpose of the program is to ensure that every child is able to read increasing their aptitude for learning in all subjects.
+Piloted in Dayton Public Schools, the purpose of the program is to encourage every child to read increasing their aptitude for learning in all subjects.
 Reading develops a number of skills including language, communication, logic, concentration and discipline.
 By supporting reading literacy, the foundation is supporting holistic development.